Zhongtong Bus

 Zhongtong Bus Holding Co., Ltd. (中通客车 (Zhōngtōng Kèchē, Chung1-tʻung1 Kʻo4-chê1)) is a Chinese bus manufacturing company based in Liaocheng, Shandong Province.
 The company is listed on the Shenzhen Stock Exchange, and is one of China's major bus makers.

 History

 The company was founded in 1958 as Liaocheng Vehicle Manufacturing and Repair Factory, and began building buses in 1971.
-After a series of name changes adopted its current name, Zhongtong Bus, in 1998.
-In 2000, Zhongtong and the Netherlands VDL Bova Signed a technology transfer agreement to produce Zhongtong Bofa series buses.
+After a series of name changes, the company adopted its current name, Zhongtong Bus, in 1998.
+In 2000, Zhongtong and the Netherlands VDL Bova signed a technology transfer agreement to produce Zhongtong Bofa series buses.

 The company was previously owned by the state-owned Shandong Communications Industry Group.
 In August 2018, Shandong Communications Industry Group was acquired by Shandong Heavy Industry Group, and Zhongtong Bus became a subsidiary of Shandong Heavy Industry Group.

 Products

 Zhongtong Bus' products range from 6-meter light buses to 18-meter high-end luxury buses, including road, urban, light, and hybrid electric buses.
 It now also makes trolleybuses, and in 2021 provided a prototype model LCK6126E trolleybus to Mexico City's Servicio de Transportes Eléctricos (on loan).